Anne StewartExecutive, Co-chair, Board Member 2014-2020, British Columbia

-I am committed to CaNOE and excited about the next stage of the journey to which you are invited.
-I bring experience, wisdom and a sense of humour that will help CaNOE navigate a passage that is inclusive, collaborative, creative and dynamic.
+Anne is committed to CaNOE and looks forward to the next leg of the journey.
+She brings experience, wisdom and contacts that will help chart a passage that is inclusive, collaborative, creative and dynamic.

-Having married into a sailing family, Heather looks forward to summers gunkholing around the spectacular inlets and islands of BC.
-As a founding director of CaNOE, she was thrilled to help launch and guide a national ocean literacy initiative and continues to contribute a practical perspective and passion for ocean conservation to the stern.
+Having married into a sailing family, Heather looks forward to summers gunkholing around the spectacular south coast of BC and nurturing a love for the ocean and desire to understand and protect it.
+As a founding member of CaNOE, she has been thrilled to help launch a national ocean literacy initiative and looks forward to contributing her passion and practical experience over the next year as a co-chair.

 Holly Neate was born and raised on the west coast of BC and has always had a strong passion for the ocean and all of its mystery and diversity.
 Her academic and professional career has taken her across the country with a focus on outreach education in the ocean conservation field.
 Her work with the non-profit organizations World Fisheries Trust and Ocean Wise Conservation Association have highlighted the importance of including ocean literacy in classroom and outdoor learning and she is keen to continue this journey with CaNOE.
 Holly has been a member of CaNOE since 2016 and has been involved in two annual symposiums as well as local member recruitment in BC.
 She is looking forward to connecting with Canadians from coast to coast to coast about ocean literacy!